-- an intensive initial induction programme in July for which payment will be made; - regular meetings with a subject mentor focusing on target setting; - half-termly twilight group sessions organised by the Induction Tutor during which all NQTs are given the opportunity to meet and work together on specific topics to help meet Teaching Standards; - regular half termly learning observations and time for detailed post-observation discussion with both subject mentor and induction tutor; - regular observations of other teaching staff both within and outside the faculty; - inclusion in our bespoke teaching and learning programme 'Extend and Enhance your Teaching and Learning Skills'.
+- an intensive initial induction programme in July for which payment will be made; - regular meetings with a subject mentor focusing on target setting; - half-termly twilight group sessions organised by the Induction Tutor during which all NQTs are given the opportunity to meet and work together on specific topics to help meet Teaching Standards; - twice half termly learning observations and time for detailed post-observation discussion with both subject mentor and induction tutor; - regular observations of other teaching staff both within and outside the faculty; - inclusion in our bespoke teaching and learning programme 'Extend and Enhance your Teaching and Learning Skills'.

-OPPORTUNITIES PROVIDED IN HOUSE AT NOWER HILL IN 2018/2019 FOR TEACHERS TO DEVELOP THEIR PROFESSIONAL SKILLS
+OPPORTUNITIES PROVIDED IN HOUSE AT NOWER HILL IN 2019/2020 FOR TEACHERS TO DEVELOP THEIR PROFESSIONAL SKILLS

-In addition to opportunities provided during whole school inset days and regular faculty and student support meetings, the following are currently available to support the development of all teachers, some of which are provided by Harrow Collegiate Teaching School Alliance (HCTSA) and thus open to colleagues from other schools in the Alliance.
+In addition to the training opportunities provided during whole school inset days and regular faculty and student support meetings, the following are currently available to support the development of all teachers, some of which are provided by Harrow Collegiate Teaching School Alliance (HCTSA) and thus open to colleagues from other schools in the Alliance.

 - Aspiring to Headship Programme

 - Aspiring Deputy Headteacher Programme

 - New to Senior Leadership Programme

 - Aspiring to Senior Leadership Programme

 - Aspiring Pastoral Middle Leadership Programme

-- National Award for Middle Leaders

-- Post NQT pre Leadership Programme (remove)

 - Year 2 Teachers' Development Programme

 - Developing Great Teaching

 - First Steps to Curriculum Middle Leadership

 - Ready for Curriculum Middle Leadership

-- Developing Memory and Mastery (remove but add instead Ensuring Achievement in Linear Examinations)

 - Teaching Assistant Professional Development

 - EAL Programme

 - SEND in the Classroom Programme

 - Literacy Programme

 - Women into Leadership Programme

 - Timetabling Programme

 - Ready to Teach

 - Mindfulness

 - Extend and Enhance your Teaching and Learning Skills

 - Extend and Enhance your Leadership and Management Skills

-- Safeguarding Update Session
+- Safeguarding Update Sessions

 - Bespoke Coaching and Mentoring

 - Developing Yourself and Managing Others Programme

 - Senior Support Staff Leadership Programme

 - Ensuring Achievement in Linear Examination Programme

 - SALT (Speech and Language Therapist Support)

 - NQT Induction Programme

 - Training for NQT Mentors

 - Training for ITT Mentors

-- Fronter Development Training

-- ICT (SIMS, interactive whiteboard training etc.) Training
+- ICT (SIMS, G-suite, Mintclass, interactive whiteboard training etc.) Training

 - Observing other teachers' lessons

 - Medical training including First Aid courses

-- External Training
+- Subject specific training